 Why do you use Joomla to build websites?

-That said, Joomla will probably always be our favorite.
-It's fast to deploy, it uses up-to-date technology and is constantly evolving as a platform.
+Joomla is fast to deploy, it uses up-to-date technology and is constantly evolving as a platform.
 In addition to the base platform, Joomla boasts over 8000 add-on products from galleries, to forums to maps and much much more.
 And it's been the winner of many awards:

 It's easy to extend with almost any type of application you need. eCommerce, classified listings, directories, real estate companies, vehicle sales, the list goes on.
 And it's simple for owners to update their site information.
 It is secure, being constantly developed and improved, and it is fast to deploy.
 All of this equates to a customizable, worry-free site where you can control the content.